wesavetheworld/buddypress-group-chat/readme.txt

 * Major update, This is to fix the errors associated with BP_Group_Extension an group ID errors, It now checks if site is multisite and minor other fixes, Thank you to Jookkoo ( https://wordpress.org/support/profile/jookkoo )  for pointing this out.

 = 1.6.1 =
-* Removed 'account' due to TinyChat disabling it from being used unless you're logged in on their domain, If you're logged in the it will automatically get your account.
+* Removed 'account' due to TinyChat disabling it from being used unless you're logged in on their domain.

+= 1.6.4 =
+* Major update, Please update to latest version for chat to work, This now shows the Google reCaptcha that TinyChat use, You may need to click on the shield to display unsecured content as TinyChat don't currently have the encryption set.

 == Social Sites ==